 This course examines the key issues in contemporary comparative indigenous policy and politics by comparing both the similarities and the differences between the North American experience and that of indigenous people from other lands.
 What are the key political and economic processes that characterize the challenges and problems currently facing indigenous nations and communities in regions around the world?
 The relevance of Aboriginal knowledge and wisdom to the search for solutions to contemporary environmental problems and survival issues is examined.

 This course examines the role of private-public partnerships in the economic development and delivery of services in aboriginal communities.
 The challenges and opportunities of First Nations communities partnering with private and public sector organizations will be assessed, particularly in the context of governance and administration issues.

 PP702 - Administrative Law in an Indigenous Context

 This course examines the statutory and regulatory basis of public administration in the context of First Nations communities.
 It analyzes the regulatory function of administration, as well as the institutional and procedural characteristics and practices of administrative tribunal and judicial review, and assesses their relevance for First Nations communities and peoples.

 PPA704 - Current Issues in Indigenous Governance

 This course is designed to be responsive to addressing key issues which emerge in the rapidly evolving establishment of aboriginal governance.
 Consequently, the issues covered by this course will change from year to year.
 Possible areas of study include Indian Act Reform, Social Policy in the context of Self-Governance, Bill C-31, Citizenship, the Constitution and Off-Reserve Peoples.

-+ 1 Professionally-related Course & 1 Lower Level Liberal Studies & 3 Upper Level Liberal Studies Courses
++ 1 Professionally-related Course, and 1 Lower Level Liberal Studies, and 3 Upper Level Liberal Studies Courses